 Who Needs To Calculate 263A

 This difficult section of the IRS Code applies to retailers, wholesalers, and manufacturers who bring in average gross receipts of at least $10 million per year.
 Regulations vary depending on your class or category of business such as:

 - If you provide a service

 - Manufacture goods

 Basics for 263A Calculation

 263A calculations begin by determining all of your indirect purchasing costs.
 Any purchase you make, warehousing fees, processing fees, repacking and assembly costs and support payroll costs count as indirect purchasing costs.
-These costs do not include marketing, advertising, distribution or research and development.
+These costs do not include marketing, advertising, distribution, or research and development.

-You must then allocate these costs between inventory and cost of goods sold.
+You must then allocate these costs between inventory and the cost of goods sold.
 An example of costs of goods sold would be the materials used to make a particular product; inventory would be the machine used to make the product.

 There are a variety of different methods for cost accounting, and different methods may be preferred in different industries.
 Consult with a tax professional to figure out the preferred method for your industry.
-Examples of common cost accounting methods include production labor as percentage of total labor costs or average cost per unit.
+Examples of common cost accounting methods include production labor as a percentage of total labor costs or average cost per unit.
 Preferred accounting methods often change from year to year.